 Chair: Karl Rickert, Rickert Engineering, Inc.

 The ICRI guide specification and commentary 110.1, “Guide Specifications for Structural Concrete Repairs,” was published in January 2016.
 The purpose of this guide specification is to aid the Design Professional in the preparation of technical specifications, for inclusion directly into contracts for construction of concrete repairs that are in line with the state-of-the-art materials and methods used in the concrete repair industry.
 Its primary focus is to provide an outline for developing the three parts of the specification through suggested text, references, and commentary for evaluating alternatives.
-The Committee is currently developing a PowerPoint presentation that describes the guide specification.
-They are also reviewing other types of repairs that might benefit from a guide specification.
+The Committee also developed a PowerPoint presentation that describes the guide specification.
+Committee 110 is currently developing guide specifications for, “Epoxy Injection of Concrete Cracks,” and “Cementitious Bonded Overlays.”

 COMMITTEE 120 - ENVIRONMENTAL HEALTH AND SAFETY

 The committee continues to draft content for “Safety Solutions,” a new column that was introduced in the Mar/Apr 2010 CRB.
 The committee is currently working with the Awards Committee to include a “Safety” element in documentation for project awards.
-Also, they are planning to develop a “Safety Award” for annual presentation beginning in the Fall 2016.
+Also, they are developing criteria for a “Safety Award” with a Fall 2017 goal for confirmation.

 COMMITTEE 130 - PROCUREMENT METHODS AND RELATIONSHIP ARRANGEMENTS